 💬Frequently Asked Questions

-Triple sec refers to a type of dry orange liquor.
+Triple sec refers to a type of dry orange liqueur.
 Typically, between 15 and 30 proof.
 While Cointreau is a name brand of triple sec that is 40 proof.

 Grand Marnier is often referred to as a Cointreau alternative but is actually a Curacao- triple sec hybrid made from Cognac.